“For you see your calling, brethren, that not many wise according to the flesh, not many mighty, not many noble, are called.”

 The word “for” indicates further proof of verse 25— “Because the foolishness of God is wiser than men, and the weakness of God is stronger than men.”
 The Corinthians could “see” their calling by looking around at the Corinthian congregation.
 Evidently, there were some human greats among them, but not many.
 But the majority were ordinary people.

 The word “calling” is the focus of the entire section.
-Christianity is a divine act, not a human act.
+Becoming a Christian is a divine act, not a human act.
 The New Testament never uses the Greek word for “calling” for human employment or vocation.
 It is always an act of calling by God’s initiative.

 1 Co 1:2, To the church of God which is at Corinth, to those who are sanctified in Christ Jesus, called to be saints, with all who in every place call on the name of Jesus Christ our Lord, both theirs and ours: